Overview of the Hymn Selection Process

 Please use good judgment about using hymnals other than those mentioned above.
 We can reprint lyrics, but not published pages of music unless the source clearly states it’s in the public domain or permission has been obtained through appropriate channels.
 Photocopying copyrighted material is a violation of the law which our diocese asks us to take seriously.

 Thank you for serving in St. Andrew’s music ministry!

 - Liturgical years begin on the First Sunday in Advent.
 The letter corresponding to the year (A, B, or C) can be found at the bottom of the back of the lectionary sheet used in the Sunday bulletin, and it can also be found in the upper left hand corner of each month’s page on the “Episcopal Kalendar” which is in the box of lectionary readings on the top left shelf of the bookcase by the organ.

-- If your assignment conflicts with your personal schedule or you are otherwise unable to serve, please swap your month with another member and let the Worship Team know.
-If you cannot find a replacement, please notify the Worship Team as soon as possible and a replacement will be found.
+- If your assignment conflicts with your personal schedule or you are otherwise unable to serve, please swap your month with another member and let Amma Susan know.
+If you cannot find a replacement, again, please notify Amma Susan as soon as possible.